 The Men's Clothing Stores industry was especially sensitive to the economic recession.
-Sinking consumer sentiment, brought about by skyrocketing unemployment levels and a slowdown in personal disposable income growth, has limited downstream demand for apparel.
-High unemployment has also slowed demand for office attire.
-A pattern of merger and acquisition activity has characterized the industry as large companies expand their market reach and product mixes.
-This trend is expected to continue through 2017, and as the economy recovers, spending and demand will strengthen... purchase to read more
+Sinking consumer confidence, brought about by skyrocketing unemployment and low per capita disposable income growth, limited downstream demand for apparel.
+Nevertheless, as the economy recovers, spending and demand will strengthen.
+In addition, a pattern of merger and acquisition activity has characterized the industry as large companies expand their market reach and product mixes... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

 Industry value added (IVA), which measures an industry's contribution to the US economy, for the Men's Clothing Stores industry is expected to grow at an average annual rate of 5.3% between 2010 and 2020; meanwhile US GDP is anticipated to increase at 2.5% per year, on average.
 While high IVA growth is typically indicative of a growing industry, this is predominantly due to low profit during the recession and rising wage costs.
 The industry's market and product selection has remained relatively unchanged for decades and, as a result, the Men's Clothing Stores industry is in the mature life cycle stage.